 Sixth Form Dress Code

 We encourage sixth form students to wear smart business cloths to prepare them for the world of work and dress according to standards that would be acceptable in the workplace.
-Footless tights, low cut tops, blue jeans and hoddies are not appropriate. students may wear leggings with skirts of dresses that are not too short and footwear should be practical for school with low heels and no trainers.
+Footless tights, low cut top and blue jeans are not appropriate. students may wear leggings with skirts of dresses that are not too short and footwear should be practical for school with low heels and no trainers.

 Jewellery, make-up and other accessories are allowed in moderation but may have to be removed in subjects where there are health and safety issues. jeans, football tops, hoodies, sweatshirts and trainers are not allowed. shorts or tracksuit bottoms are not allowed except during PE lessons, PE students must get changed after PE lessons.